-Nationally recognized psychiatrist, award winning author, and founder and medical director of Casco Bay Medical, Dr. Jeremy Spiegel performs medical marijuana evaluations in Danvers, Massachusetts, Portland, Maine, and Westbury, Long Island, New York.
-He treats opioid addiction in his Portland office exclusively.
+Nationally recognized psychiatrist, award winning author, and founder and medical director of Casco Bay Medical, Dr. Jeremy Spiegel performs medical marijuana evaluations in Danvers, Massachusetts, Portland, Maine, and for New York patients he performs medical marijuana evaluations online through a convenient and secure telemedicine portal.
+He treats opioid addiction with Suboxone in Maine.

 A graduate of Princeton University and Dartmouth Medical School, Dr. Spiegel has been practicing medicine for 20 years.
 He is the recipient of numerous awards and accolades for his work in art history, psychological research, and writings on the arts and the human condition.
 He is the author of The Mindful Medical Student: A Psychiatrist’s Guide to Staying Who You Are While Becoming Who You Want to Be (Dartmouth College Press, 2009) as well as Art Healing: Visual Art for Emotional Insight and Well Being (Seishin Books, 2011).